Nursing home residents can get hugs again, feds say

 Compassionate care visits should be allowed at all times, the guidance said, even if there’s an outbreak or a resident is unvaccinated.
 The term “compassionate care” doesn’t refer just to situations when a resident is near death, but also encompasses circumstances in which a patient is having trouble adjusting.

+“This is the right thing to do,” said Katie Smith Sloan, president of LeadingAge, which represents nonprofit facilities.
+“Federal policy now reflects the real progress that has been made in vaccinating nursing home residents and staff.”

+Infection control has long been a challenge for nursing homes, and many facilities also are short on staff.
+They became an ideal environment for the coronavirus to spread, among medically frail residents living in close quarters.
+Researchers believe the virus most likely got into homes through staffers exposed in the community and unwittingly bringing it with them.

-Figures from the Centers for Disease Control and Prevention show that nursing home cases peaked around the end of December and then declined sharply, particularly since the middle of January.
-Deaths among residents fell from 7,049 the week ending Dec.
-20 to 1,350 the week ending Feb.
-28.
+But now figures from the Centers for Disease Control and Prevention show that nearly 1.4 million nursing home residents and more than 930,000 staffers have been fully vaccinated.
+Nursing home cases peaked around the end of December and then declined sharply, particularly since the middle of January.
+Deaths among residents fell from 7,042 the week ending Dec.
+20 to 1,112 the week ending March 7.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.